skywalkgame/blog-post/content/docs/spring24/02_/_index.md

     <img src='fig6.png' width="600">
 </p>
 <p align="center">
-    Fig 6.
+    Fig. 7.
 Visualization with and without neural compensation.
 </p>

 - **The compensation performance of the network:**